Phil Martelli: St. Josephs (1985–2019)

-Michigan (2019-present)
+Michigan (2019–2024)

 On June 3, 2019, Martelli accepted a position as the associate head coach (second-in-command) at the University of Michigan.
 New Michigan head coach Juwan Howard, who had no experience coaching in college, asked Martelli to join his staff to provide college recruiting and game experience.

-On February 22, 2022, Martelli was named as Michigan's interim head coach following Howard's suspension for the remainder of the 2021-22 regular season after he engaged in a physical altercation with Wisconsin coaching staff at the conclusion of a game between the two teams.
-He led Michigan to a 3-2 record with wins over rivals Michigan State and #23 Ohio State.
+On February 22, 2022, Martelli was named as Michigan's interim head coach following Howard's suspension for the remainder of the 2021–22 regular season after he engaged in a physical altercation with Wisconsin coaching staff at the conclusion of a game between the two teams.
+He led Michigan to a 3–2 record with wins over rivals Michigan State and #23 Ohio State.

+In September 2023, Martelli was designated as acting head coach after Howard had emergency heart surgery.
+Overall, filling in as head coach for Howard at Michigan, he was 8–7.
+Howard and staff were fired at the end of the 2023–24 season, making it Martelli's last season as Michigan's assistant coach.

+Broadcasting

+Martelli hosted a show on WIP sports radio in Philadelphia in the 2000s.
+As of 2025, Martelli provides analysis for Fox Sports (debuting on November 9, 2024) and ESPN.
+In 2024, Martelli also started his own podcast, Make a Difference.

 Personal life

 Martelli is married to the former Judy Marra, who played on two national championship basketball teams at Immaculata College.
 In 2014, Marra's Immaculata teams were inducted into the Naismith Memorial Basketball Hall of Fame.
 Martelli is close friends with long time University of Connecticut women's basketball coach Geno Auriemma.
+His son, Phil Jr., has served as the head coach of the VCU’s men's basketball team since March 25, 2025.
+His other son, Jimmy, serves as an assistant coach on the Penn State University men's basketball team.

+Martelli has served as president of the National Association of Basketball Coaches' (NABC) Board of Directors; as a member of the NCAA Division I Men's Basketball Ethics Coalition; and on the NCAA Division I Oversight Committee.
+In 2021, he received the NABC Guardians of the Game Award for Leadership.
+In 2016, CollegeInsider.com presented Martelli with the Gene Bartow Award for outstanding achievement and contributions to the game.

+Martelli served as chair of the Coaches vs. Cancer National Council for 12 years, and as the co-chair of the Philadelphia chapter of that organization.
+In 2017, he was the co-recipient of the American Cancer Society's Circle of Honor Award with Fran Dunphy of Temple University.
+Martelli and Dunphy led a group of Philadelphia area coaches in becoming one of the top fundraising groups in the country.